hjornigur/Biometric-Authenticate/README.md

 A basic authentication system with biometric in React and NestJs. 👆

+**This is a forked branch where the frontend is modified to match a different backend**

 Made with [SimpleWebAuthn](https://github.com/MasterKale/SimpleWebAuthn)

 - Branch `main` is an example for PasswordLess and UsernameLess authentication